JWBurgers/deciphering-bitcoin/References.md

 Skinner, Patricia, ed.
 2003. *The Jews in Medieval Britain: Historical, Literal, and Archeological Perspectives*.
 Woodbridge, England: The Boydell Press.

+Smith, Adam. \[1776\] 1976. *An Inquiry into the Nature and Causes of the Wealth of Nations*.
+Ed.
+E. Cannan.
+Chicago: The University of Chicago Press.

+Stern, Philip.
+2017.
+The corporation in history.
+In *The Corporation: A Critical, Multi-Disciplinary Handbook*, ed.
+G. Baars and A. Spicer, 21-46.

 Sveriges Riksbank.
 2024. *Payments Report 2024*.
 Stockholm: Sveriges Riksbank.
 Available at [https://www.riksbank.se/globalassets/media/rapporter/betalningsrapport/2024/engelsk/payments-report-2024.pdf](https://www.riksbank.se/globalassets/media/rapporter/betalningsrapport/2024/engelsk/payments-report-2024.pdf).

 Temin, Peter and Hans-Joachim Voth.
 2013. *Prometheus Shackled: Goldsmith Banks and England's Financial Revolution after 1700*.
 New York: Oxford University Press.

 Thayer, Theodore.
 1953.
 The land-bank system in the American colonies. *The Journal of Economic History*, 13, 145-149.

+Tijssens, Gijsbert.
+1720. *De Windhandel, of Bubbles Compagnien*.
+Amsterdam: Hendrik Bosch.

+Todd, Geoffrey.
+1932.
+Some aspects of joint stock companies, 1844-1900. *The Economic History Review*, 4, 46-71.

 Trenerry, Charles.
 1926 \[2009\]. *The origin and early history of insurance including the contract of bottomry*.
 Clark, NJ: The Lawbook Exchange.

+Turner, John.
+2017.
+The development of English company law before 1900. *QUCEH Working Paper Series*, no. 2017-01.
+Available at [https://www.econstor.eu/bitstream/10419/149911/1/877815712.pdf](https://www.econstor.eu/bitstream/10419/149911/1/877815712.pdf).

 Usher, Abbott Payson.
 1943. *The Early History of Deposit Banking in Mediterranean Europe*, vol. I. New York: Russell & Russell.